base/base-cli/README.md

 ### [.save](lib/commands/save.js#L25)

-Persist a value to the global config store by prefixing a command line option with `--save`.
+Persist a value to the global config store by prefixing a command line option with `--save` or `-s`.

 **Params**